pinscript/WebmasterToolsApi/readme.md

 This will read a token from token.cache.
 If the file could not be found or it's not valid, we request a new token and cache that.

+## Features
+* Please note that this library is far from finished and only a few resources are implemented.
+However, implementing this yourself should not be of any trouble.

 ### Sites feed
 Getting a list of all sites is easy.
 GetSites will return the actual feed, but as a ExpandoObject.